How to Fill up Ac Gas in Car? A Step-by-Step Guide

 Step 2: Purchase the Correct Type of AC Gas

 Before you start filling up the AC gas, you need to purchase the correct type of gas for your car.
 You can do this by consulting your car’s manual or by checking the AC gas gauge.
 Make sure to purchase the correct type of gas to avoid any damage to your car’s AC system.
-(See Also: Car Smells Like Gas Outside When Parked?
-Find The Leak)
+(See Also: Where Would A Gas Leak Come From In A Car? – Potential Culprits)

 Step 3: Locate the AC Gas Filling Port